aws/aws-iot-device-sdk-embedded-C/README.md

     ```sh
     cmake ..
     ```
     CMake will generate a project based on the detected operating system.
-On Linux and macOS, the default project is a Makefile.
+On Linux, the default project is a Makefile.
 To build the SDK with this Makefile, run `make`.

-    On Windows, CMake will create a Visual Studio solution.
-Open this solution in Visual Studio to build it.

     You may also use CMake GUI.
 Specify the SDK's root directory as the source directory and the build directory created in step 4 as the build directory in CMake GUI.